a3mc/graph-queue-monitor/README.md

 ### Frontend part

-The frontend part is a simple Angular app that displays the queue in a table and periodically refreshes it.
+The frontend part is a simple Angular app that displays the overview and queue in a table and periodically refreshes it.
 It is already prebuilt, but if you want you can compile it from the `/frontend` directory.

 ### How it looks